 4 cups cooked jasmine or long grain white rice (cook the day ahead and let sit in fridge overnight)

-In a large cast iron or heavy bottomed skillet heat oil over medium heat.
-Add the ham and saute until golden.
-Lower the heat to add the garlic and half he green onion.
+In a large cast iron or heavy-bottomed skillet heat oil over medium heat.
+Add the ham and sauté until golden.
+Lower the heat to add the garlic and half the green onions.
 Allow it to cook for a few seconds.
+Be careful not to burn the garlic.
 Then mix in the cooked rice and pour over the soy sauce to let all the flavors combine.

 Make a well un the center of the pan to clear a spot to add the eggs.
 Crack them over the skillet and then spread them around the pan as they cook.
 Garnish with the remaining green onions.
 Serve immediately.